BillyH80/bh-css/readme.md

 This is where all default styling components are kept.
 Values in the `_defaults` and `_variables` can be tweaked for easy customization.

 #### Note about mixins:
 I don't have a dedicated `_mixins` file.
 I don't really like mixins.
 They're handy, sure, but too often they turn into 'Hey, look how cool, elaborate, and unreadable of a mixin I can make.'
 And then they're used like once.
+I personally favor readability/accessibility over confusing people while attempting to look cool.

 ## Utilities